Health Care Fraud in the First Degree

 New York Penal Law § 177.25

-Health Care Fraud in the Second Degree is a Class B Felony.
+Health Care Fraud in the First Degree is a Class B Felony.
 The possible sentence is up to 25 years in prison.

 In order to obtain a conviction for this offense, the prosecution must prove beyond a reasonable doubt that: